MetaMask/SIPs/SIPS/sip-22.md

   - For the `snap` authority, the path starts with the snap ID and has the following paths available to it:
     - `/home` - leads to the snap's [home page](/SIPS/sip-15.md) (which is its settings page if it doesn't have a home page)

-**Note:**
+? [!NOTE]
-1. In the future, fragments can potentially be used for navigation to specific portions of a page and params can be provided from a calling method for exports such as `onHome`.
+> 1. In the future, fragments can potentially be used for navigation to specific portions of a page and params can be provided from a calling method for exports such as `onHome`.
-2. This URL scheme assumes parity between `client` locations.
+> 2. This URL scheme assumes parity between `client` locations.

 ### Examples